 by Johnathan Arnold

-(1) “It’s important to realize that baptism doesn’t save us.
+The first point of emphasis is that "Baptism doesn't save us.
 We are saved by the blood of Jesus.”

-This is a true and worthwhile distinction.
-It is a warning against baptismal regeneration: an error which, although not pervasive among Evangelicals, occasionally raises its head.
-(It is more popular in Catholic, Lutheran and Anglican traditions).
+This is a true and necessary distinction.
+It is a warning against baptismal regeneration, an error which, although not pervasive among Evangelicals, occasionally raises its head and distorts the gospel of grace by faith apart from every work.
+(Baptismal regeneration is more popular in Catholic, Lutheran and Anglican traditions.
+Notably, the Duck Dynasty crew seems to take this view).

 However, many new converts — and, unfortunately, hundreds of saints in their thirties, forties, fifties, and beyond — often hear another message: “You don’t have to be baptized to go to heaven; therefore, baptism isn’t very important.”
-This is compounded by what our teaching about baptism often excludes.
+This is due to what our teaching about baptism often excludes.

 Some say it is like a “vow” or a “public declaration.”
 This is why we commonly sing “I Have Decided To Follow Jesus” at our baptismal services.
-Some take this a step further and view baptism as the New Testament equivalent to circumcision.
+Some have taken this a step further and view baptism as a rite of entrance into the Christian community (the New Testament equivalent to circumcision).

-Many new converts hear another message: “You don’t have to be baptized to go to heaven; therefore, baptism isn’t very important.”
+Many new converts hear: “You don’t have to be baptized to go to heaven; therefore, baptism isn’t very important.”

-Since Christ Himself was baptized, baptism pervades the New Testament (especially the book of Acts, which is hugely centered on what the church was doing), and baptism is included in the Great Commission — God’s most important mission assignment for mankind — then baptism should be more celebrated in the church.
+Since Christ Himself was baptized, baptism pervades the New Testament (especially the book of Acts), and baptism is included in the Great Commission — God’s most important mission assignment for mankind — then baptism should be more celebrated in the church.

 We should never major on the minors, but always remember the minors are still infinitely precious if they come from the hand of God.
 To think that God has made baptism even sub-central, it must be extremely precious, important, and worthy of attention.
-The all-important question is: “What is a Biblical view of baptism?”
+The all-important question is, “What is the Biblical understanding of baptism?”

 Overemphasis on Public Declaration